 Our goal is to see the children dragging their parents back to church.
 Our Sunday programming offers INFANTS through HIGH SCHOOL an age appropriate environment that is staffed with a combination of child-familiar caregivers, staff members and amazing volunteers.

 Our SMCC Youth Ministry seeks to create an authentic atmosphere where students from any background can discover what it means to be a fully devoted and fully delighted follower of Jesus Christ.
-We have both Junior High and High School groups who do all the stuff youth groups do with youth Pastors and volunteers who have a passion for our youth!
+We have both Junior High (6th-8th Grade) and High School (9th-12th Grade) groups that are designed to provide an environment that is age appropriate, fun, and understandable.

 We have made a solid effort to keep our worship music contemporary and meaningful.
 Do not expect to be put to sleep.